moveit/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 .. image:: rviz_plugin_head.png
    :width: 700px

-The quickest way to get started using MoveIt is through its RViz plugin.
+This tutorial will quickly get you motion planning using MoveIt via RViz and the MoveIt plugin.
 Rviz is the primary visualizer in ROS and an incredibly useful tool for debugging robotics.
 The MoveIt Rviz plugin allows you to setup virtual environments (scenes), create start and goal states for the robot interactively, test various motion planners, and visualize the output.
+Let's go!

 Getting Started
 ---------------